Azure/static-web-apps-cli/docs/www/docs/use/2-emulator.md

 sidebar_position: 3
 ---

-# 2. Start The Emulator
+# 2. Start the Emulator

 The SWA Emulator is run by using the `swa start` command.